- Loqate, a GBG solution

 Each per-click licence key has a setting that dictates the total credit it can consume from the account on a single calendar day.
 This is a security setting to help protect your credit from being consumed too quickly.
 It can be changed within the edit wizard of the licence key in question.
 If you are using a user licence key then the daily limit will be set at the time of purchase, in accordance with our fair usage policy.

 Within your key settings you have the option to limit our service to only accept requests on that key that are coming from specified website addresses.
 This is a security feature to prevent your key from being used anywhere other than the site you intended.
-If you set this up and then get this error message it means an attempt has been made to use the service from another website.
+If you set this up and get this error message please check the URL is formatted correctly and is available.
 The website address will be detailed in the table in the email.

 Each of our services can have its own security settings.
 One of these is an allowed URL list, which restricts your service for use on specific web pages.
 This error message is highlighting that the security you have in place on your account is working as it should by blocking off any unknown URLs from accessing your service.